Machi (film): Critical reception

 Malathi Rangarajan of The Hindu wrote, "Racy, thrilling and suspenseful for the most part, Machi, despite certain snags, comes as a surprise".
 Visual Dasan of Kalki praised Vasanthakumar for making a film with fast-paced screenplay and realistic scenes but criticised dragged second half, Pasupathy's acting and Reihana's music.
 GU of Deccan Herald wrote "Machchi is all about friendship and sacrifice, a little heavy subject for a new hero.
 But Dushyanth lives upto the director’s expectations and proves that he is a young hero with a tremendous potential".
+Sify wrote, "Debutant director Vasantha Kumar has tried to make a racy film with all the commercial mix. [..]
+On the whole Machi is entertaining and has a message on friendship".